How School District Boundaries Work on Long Island

 - Districts are separate legal and taxing entities

-- Boundaries are shaped by historical development, not modern layouts
+- Boundaries are shaped by historical development, not modern mailing or municipal layouts

 - Two nearby homes can belong to different districts

-- Official records are the only reliable source for confirmation
+- Official records are the most reliable source for confirmation

 Understanding how school district boundaries work is essential for residents, parents, and homebuyers navigating Long Island’s education landscape.